telefonicaid/iotagent-node-lib/test/functional/README.md

 ## Functional test suite

-This directory contains the functional test suite for the IoTA JSON.
+This directory contains the functional test suite for the IoTA Node Lib.
 This test suite is based on mocha and chai.
 For mocks, we use the nock library.
 Additionally, it uses some specific functions to ease to implement the test.
 Helper functions are located in the `testUtils.js` file.